 Rory Kinnear plays Marx and Oliver Chris, Engels.
 The production reunites the creative team behind Richard Bean’s smash hit One Man, Two Guvnors, with direction by Nicholas Hytner, design by Mark Thompson, music by Grant Olding, sound by Paul Arditti and lighting by Mark Henderson.

-Young Marx will be broadcast on National Theatre Live in December.
+Young Marx will be broadcast by National Theatre Live on 7 December.

 £65, £50, £35, £25, £15